top of page

 • 2 min read

-It hasn't been easy to sit with the state of the world these last few months.
-Wether you routinely follow the news or let information come to you unsolicited, the effects of our world's alarming developments can disrupt our routines, destabilize our functioning and increase fear and confusion.
-I speak of course from a place of privilege, of having had relative peace in my daily life, autonomy, and a somewhat relative predictability of what comes next.
+It hasn’t been easy to sit with the state of the world over these past few months.
+Whether you actively follow the news or receive information unsolicited, the effects of our world’s alarming developments can disrupt our routines, destabilize our functioning, and increase fear and confusion.
+I speak, of course, from a place of privilege—having experienced relative peace in my daily life, a degree of autonomy, and some level of predictability around what comes next.
 This is a privilege so many have not had throughout our lifetime and continue not to have.

-Our nervous system is designed to identify threat and to mobilize the body towards the direction of greatest protection, even if that means freezing, dissociating, or keeping you in a state of hypervigilance.
-When life's events activate our fear response, it's not just your current situation you're responding to, (your body's sensations, the associated underlying negative narratives and the emotional response patterns), you're also responding to the imprints of previous threats and unsafe past experiences.
+Our nervous system is designed to identify threat and to mobilize the body toward protection—even when that protection takes the form of freezing, dissociating, or remaining in a state of hypervigilance.
+When life’s events activate our fear response, we are not responding only to the present moment—its sensations, underlying narratives, and emotional patterns—but also to the imprints of previous threats and past experiences of unsafety that live within the body.

-This layering of information and activation can overwhelm our system and maintain a fear response switched on, affecting every aspect of our functioning.
-We're designed this way (for now) because survival has always taken precedent, overriding all other needs.
-Sensing danger and preparing to deal with it, is the greatest gift our limbic brain could possibly do for us and it's been doing it for many millions of years.
-We have come a long way, or have we?
-Our frontal cortex's inherent ability to make sense, prioritize, evaluate, etc, is however insufficient in the face of such primordial, survival driven structure as the limbic brain.
+This layering of information and activation can overwhelm our system, keeping the fear response switched on and influencing every aspect of our functioning.
+We are designed this way—at least for now—because survival has always taken precedence, overriding all other needs.
+Sensing danger and preparing to respond to it is perhaps the greatest gift our limbic brain offers, one it has been refining for millions of years.

 Comments